PavanRangani/docs/docs/prd/gifting/browse-gift.md

 - If the `Given` tab has no record and the `Received` tab has a record.
 [See this mockups](https://drive.google.com/file/d/1owlcwN8dRABsualWCSmPmDlqLZou3f0j/view)
 - If the `Received` tab has no record and the `Given` tab has a record.
 [See this mockups](https://drive.google.com/file/d/17y4-h1qGydEdgCN-UaIZuSLRCZ7HJr9c/view)

-## Filter

-- In both tabs, Provides a way to filter records using year
-- By default shows current year in `From Year` and `To Year` field
-- `From Year` and `To Year` field always shows current year and all the distinct years from available records
-- `To Year` field always shows years which are higher than the year selected in `From Year` field

-### UI Requirements

-- If the given filter area records is not available then shows this message.
-[See this mockups](https://drive.google.com/file/d/1gw4eNK0YFitm71nlMX8iwbWe35mKv1vH/view)

 ## View Gift